Indio Juvenile Courthouse

 Smoke detectors and fire alarm systems are equipped with strobe lights.

 The Indio Juvenile Court houses Departments 240 and 241.
 Counsel tables are wheelchair accessible.
 Witness stands are not wheelchair accessible.
 Courtroom doors are not equipped with automated entry buttons.

 Assistive listening devices are available for hearing-disabled individuals.
-Individuals anticipating the need to use hearing assisted devices are requested to notify the ADA Coordinator’s Office by completing Judicial Council Form MC 410 and submitting it to the ADA Coordinator’s Office as far in advance of the court date as possible and in any event no less than five (5) court days prior to the hearing.
+Individuals anticipating the need to use hearing assisted devices are requested to notify the ADA Coordinator’s Office by completing Judicial Council Form MC 410 and submitting the form to the Court's Human Resource Department as far in advance of the court date as possible and in any event no less than five (5) court days prior to the hearing.

 If a printed transcript of a court hearing is required, please make arrangements to purchase one from the court reporter.

 Individuals in need of sign language interpreters may request assistance through the Court's Human Resource Department.
 Individuals may request Computer Assisted Real-Time Transcription or CART assistance through the ADA Coordinator’s Office by submitting Judicial Council Form MC 410 to the ADA Coordinator in as far advance of the court date as possible and in any event no less than five (5) court days prior to the hearing.
 Generally, sign language interpreters and CART reporters are provided to facilitate a hearing disabled individual's participation in court proceedings, but they may be permitted to accompany an individual at other times to facilitate communication in court matters.

 The clerk’s office public service counter is not wheelchair accessible.
 A speech-generating device (NEO Text2Speech) is available upon request at the customer service window.
 Magnification devices are also available upon request to facilitate reading smaller print on court forms.Items Not Allowed in Court Buildings

 - Pellet guns